 2. Production Work Station Analysis

 The table below outlines the cycle time analysis within a work cell.
 A total of twenty cycle times were captured.
-The table outlines the initial trials.
+The table summarizes the initial trials.
 The twenty times are placed on a graph to establish the natural progression of times from each operation.

 Average (“mean”) Times: Calculating the average involves totaling all twenty times and dividing by the number of operations.
 In this case, it’s 51 minutes divided by 20 operations.
 This gives us an average cycle time of 2.55 (two minutes and 55 seconds).
 The AQUA BLUE straight line represents the average.